-To make this vegetarian chili start by chopping the parsley (or cilantro), red bell pepper, tomatoes, onions, and garlic.
+To make this vegetarian chili recipe, start by chopping the parsley (or cilantro), red bell pepper, tomatoes, onions, and garlic.

-Add the parsley, chili (if using)spices, beans, and one cup of water.
+Step 5: Add chili powder (if using), spices, beans, and one cup of water or vegetable broth.

-Hint: this 1-pot Vegan Chili keeps well for days, I recommend doubling the quantities, if you need to meal-prep.
+Hint: this 1-pot Vegan Chilli sin carne keeps well for days, so it is great for batch cooking.
+I recommend doubling the quantities if you need to meal-prep.
 It thaws easily in the microwave or saucepan.

 - Add a dollop of plant "cheese" to each serving.